opensearch-project/documentation-website/_dashboards/management/scheduled-query-acceleration.md

 Introduced 2.17
 {: .label .label-purple }

-Scheduled Query Acceleration (SQA) is designed to optimize direct queries from OpenSearch to Amazon Simple Storage Service (Amazon S3).
+Scheduled Query Acceleration (SQA) is designed to optimize direct queries from OpenSearch to external data sources, such as Amazon Simple Storage Service (Amazon S3).
 It addresses issues often faced when managing and refreshing indexes, views, and data in an automated way.

 Query acceleration is facilitated by secondary indexes like [skipping indexes]({{site.url}}{{site.baseurl}}/dashboards/management/accelerate-external-data/#skipping-indexes), [covering indexes]({{site.url}}{{site.baseurl}}/dashboards/management/accelerate-external-data/#covering-indexes), or [materialized views]({{site.url}}{{site.baseurl}}/dashboards/management/accelerate-external-data/#materialized-views).
 When queries run, they use these indexes instead of directly querying S3.